Can I retire early?

 The answer is ‘no’, as long as your employer is happy for you to work on.

 It is still possible for individual employers to operate a compulsory retirement age, provided that they can objectively justify it (eg air traffic controllers and police officers).

 However, workers can no longer be forced to retire on the grounds of age alone.

 When can I claim the state pension?

-As of December 2018, men and women qualifying for the state pension will receive it at the same age (initially at age 65).
-The state pension age then increases to 66 in October 2020 and to 67 in 2028.
+Since December 2018, men and women have qualified for the state pension at the same age (65).
+The state pension age then increases to 66 in October 2020 and to 67 between 2026 and 2028.

 In July 2017, the government announced its intention to increase the state pension age from 67 to 68 between 2037 and 2039, which is seven years earlier than previously planned.

 This means that those born between April 1970 and April 1978 can expect their state pension age to be 68 and not 67, but this hasn’t yet been approved by parliament, so the full amended timetable isn’t available.

 Check your state pension age using Which?'s calculator.

 Can I get my pension at age 55?

 If you’re in a defined contribution pension, you can generally access your money at 55.
 At this point, you’ll also be able to withdraw up to 25% of your pension tax-free.